State Parks Director's

 The Ed Banks Low Water Bridge that crosses the Cossatot River from the east side on Weyerhaeuser Road #52000 (Ed Banks Road), and from the west on Weyerhaeuser Road #82000, in Cossatot River State Park-Natural Area will be closed to all vehicles beginning November 1.
 This action is necessary to ensure public safety because the current structure is a safety hazard to vehicle traffic due to damage from flood events over time.
 The bridge was constructed by the Dierks Land and Coal Company and maintained by Weyerhaeuser Company as part of their timber operations, and Weyerhaeuser Company has determined the river crossing is not necessary due to alternate trucking routes.
 The bridge will remain open to foot traffic as the river crossing for the park’s River Corridor Trail.
 The bridge’s closing will not impact the Ed Bank Access along Weyerhaeuser Road #52000 which serves as a put-in point for floaters, or affect the park’s facilities located on the east side of this access.

 In May 2009, the Farmer's Cave and Big Ear Cave at Devil's Den State Park near West Fork closed to the public.
 On April 16, 2010, the park's Devil's Den Cave and Ice Box Cave also closed.
 The temporary closures of these four caves continues to be necessary in an effort to protect these caves and the bat species that inhabit them from White-nose Syndrome, a fungus that has killed millions of hibernating bats in the eastern United States and several Canadian provinces.
 White-nose Syndrome was first detected in February 2006 in Schoharie County, New York.
-The disease has spread as far west as Missouri and Arkansas.
-UPDATE JULY 2013: The fungus that causes White-nose Syndrome has been confirmed in the park’s Devil's Den Cave, but no bats exhibiting the disease here.
-For more information about these cave closures, contact the park at firstname.lastname@example.org or 479-761-3325
+The disease has spread as far west as western Missouri and north central Arkansas.
+[In July 2013, the fungus that causes White-nose Syndrome was confirmed in the park’s Devil's Den Cave, but no bats exhibiting the disease.]
+For more information about these cave closures, contact the park at firstname.lastname@example.org or (479) 761-3325